 Our BSc (Hons) Counselling & Psychotherapy will provide you with a sound knowledge of the theory underpinning practice of Humanistic and Integrative Counselling and Psychotherapy and supports the acquisition of the clinical skills necessary for safe and ethical practice.
 The development of personal growth and self-awareness are fundamental aspects of the training.

-The course is validated and awarded by our partner, Staffordshire University.
+On successful completion of the programme, students will be awarded a BSc (Hons) Counselling & Psychotherapy degree by Staffordshire University.
 The course is also professionally accredited by the British Association for Counselling and Psychotherapy (BACP).

 As part of training, students are required to secure suitable placements.
 SPTI works with many regional and national employers to provide placement opportunities for students.
 Through our Placement Co-ordinator, SPTI holds and develops a database of placement providers and we’ll actively support you in your search.
 Each year, SPTI holds a placement fair where students are able to meet and make valuable contacts with placement providers as well as attending workshops on the day.
 Placement opportunities are posted on our student VLE, Moodle.

-The workshops are delivered in our training facilities at Thiskney House, St James Terrace (NG1 6FW) or 30 Park Row (NG1 6GR)
+The workshops are delivered in our training facilities at 2 Castle Quay, Castle Boulevard (NG7 1FW) or 30 Park Row (NG1 6GR).

 You will develop professional skills through daily skills practice and observation at workshops throughout the training and through 200 hours of supervised clinical practice on placement in years 2 and 3, meaning you will have acquired significant experience in the profession by the end of the course.